-A new edition to the mid-Taraval food scene had their “soft opening’ on Saturday, March 16.
+A new edition to the mid-Taraval food scene had its “soft opening’ on Saturday, March 16.

 Wilson is part owner and manager of the Streamline Cafe and Art Salon, which is located on Taraval Street in the Outer Sunset District.
 He and fellow owner Dion Garcia both manage the cafe.